 Finally, it is essential to seek professional medical care as soon as possible after a wreck, even if there are no immediately apparent injuries.
 Any related medical documentation may be crucial in an ensuing car accident lawsuit as a means of defining the scope of a plaintiff’s injuries and valuating expected future losses.

-Maine allows six years for a car accident victim to bring a lawsuit seeking damages, and some people delay seeking legal help because they assume they have plenty of time.
+Maine allows six years for a car accident victim to bring a lawsuit seeking damages.
+Some people delay seeking legal help because they assume they have plenty of time.
 However, this could be a poor decision, particularly in cases involving government entities.

 If a local government might be a defendant in a car accident case, the injured person must submit a formal notice of claim within six months of their accident and file a lawsuit within two years.
 According to Maine Revised Statute §1804-A, a local government could have responsibility for a vehicle accident if:

-As your Bangor car accident legal representation, we also communicate with your healthcare providers to ensure bills are taken care of and that the settlement or lawsuit process is clearly understood by those involved.
-A skilled Mann Law attorney could handle your case and fight for the compensation you deserve while you recover from your injuries.
+As your Maine car accident legal representation, we also communicate with your healthcare providers to ensure bills are taken care of and that the settlement or lawsuit process is clearly understood by those involved.
+A skilled Bangor car crash attorney could handle your case and fight for the compensation you deserve while you recover from your injuries.

 During the claims process, insurance companies may try to suggest you’re at fault, so you’ll need Mann Law’s aggressive advocates to work on your behalf.
 Mann Law consults with local car accident experts and performs thorough investigations into your personal injury claim.
 We’ll determine the full impact of the car accident from injury to financial implications in order to win what you deserve.

 The experience and relationships of Mann Law are invaluable.
 While you work on your health, our Bangor car accident lawyers take care of everything else to win your case.
 We are a statewide firm with satellite offices for easy accessibility.
 Our lawyers are licensed in NH and MA.
-Call our office today to discuss your case.
+Contact us today to discuss your case.